neomutt/neomutt/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Sorry you've found a bug, but thanks for reporting it here.

+Please try to reproduce the bug with a version of NeoMutt built off a recent
+commit: we routinely spot and fix bugs.
+The issue you're seeing might have already been solved since the last official release.

 Please try to give as much information as you can.
 -->